The Duke Wore Jeans: Box office

 The film was not as commercially successful as The Tommy Steele Story but according to Nat Cohen it still recouped its costs in three months.
 Kinematograph Weekly said the film "didn't quite measure up to" Steele's first movie "but even so its returns were considerably above average."

 Critical

+Variety argued Steele "is lured into doing a certain amount of acting; and though no great shakes as a mummer, he emerges as a likeable personality with acting potentiality.
+At least he must now be regarded as a full-fledged artist rather than a possible flash in a lucrative pan."

 The Monthly Film Bulletin wrote: "Tommy Steele has a large, warm personality and an endearing ease in the midst of this absurd modern-dress Ruritanian pantomime.
 He still has a tendency towards coyness or archness – a fault also of the young Ray Bolger, whom he often resembles – but one suspects that he will outlast the rock'n'roll era which fostered him.
 His departures from rock'n'roll in the present film prove, in fact, his best numbers.
 The august supporting cast too often betray a sense that they are slumming – with rather embarrassing results.'